personium/legacy-docs/en/README.md

 # Documentation for Personium

 All Personium-related documentation are available on this page.

-> __The published documentation will be updated frequently because it is a draft version.__

 If you have any questions, please contact [Slack Community](https://personium-io.slack.com/).
 Register to join the Slack community [here](https://join.slack.com/t/personium-io/shared_invite/enQtNDA4OTg1MzI3NjM3LTIwNjVkZjZkZDVlNTQ2NjFmZTFjMTljMzAwNzk0ZjQ0MGJhMDIzOGIxN2UyZmMxYTkwMzIzOTU5ZmZkMmEyNzE).